Headshot of Moshe Vardi.

 Biography

-University Professor Moshe Y. Vardi is a Baker Institute Rice Faculty Scholar and the Karen Ostrum George Distinguished Service Professor in Computational Engineering at Rice, where he leads the Technology, Culture and Society Initiative.
+Moshe Y. Vardi is a fellow in science and technology policy at the Baker Institute, a university professor, and the Karen Ostrum George Distinguished Service Professor in Computational Engineering at Rice University, where he leads the Technology, Culture and Society Initiative.

 His interests focus on automated reasoning, a branch of artificial intelligence with broad applications to computer science, including machine learning, database theory, computational-complexity theory, knowledge in multi-agent systems, computer-aided verification, and teaching logic across the curriculum.